jamiehighfield/meterreadings/README.md

  - Run the tests from the `Test` menu in Microsoft Visual Studio in the open project (a similar process will apply for other IDEs).
  - In a command-line utility, in either the solution directory or `MeterReadings.Tests` project directory, run `dotnet test`.

+There are also Postman tests which can be found in the `tests` directory along with a sample meter readings CSV file.
+Once you have imported the tests collection into Postman, you will need to make sure the `Meter_Reading.csv` is properly referenced or the tests will fail.
+You should ensure that a fresh copy of the application is run to ensure that the database is fresh.

 If any of the tests fail, please check your database configuration.